 So far in 2018, more Australian cinema releases have featured Shane Jacobson as the lead character than a female protagonist.
 Stan’s first original film The Second marks the first arrival this year of a local film led by a complex female figure.
 Critic Sarah Ward explains why this is important.
-This article was brought to you by Stan Australia.

 “She likes an audience, that one.”

 Saying that a woman likes attention isn’t seen as a compliment.
 The comment comes up twice in new Stan-funded Australian feature The Second, with each of the film’s unnamed female protagonists referring to one another in far-from-flattering terms.
 And yet the observation rings true about Rachael Blake’s character, known only as ‘The Writer’, as well as Susie Porter’s life-long best friend figure, dubbed ‘The Muse’.

 The idea of playing to an audience – telling stories and performing parts for them, particularly – is engrained in director Mairi Cameron’s first feature, which sees Blake’s best-selling author struggling to follow up her hit erotic memoir, escaping to her childhood home in the country with her publisher and lover (Vince Colosimo), and reliving her eventful past when Porter arrives.
 The two women soon find themselves relaying tales and playing roles for each other.